Ex-trans regrets and criticizes gender transition in children | World

 The teenager ended by appealing to parents not to make the sexual change in their underage children.
 In her assessment, such a decision should only be made by patients when they are adults.

 – No child should have to experience what I experienced.
-Parents, don’t transition your kids,” Chloe pleaded.
+Parents, don’t transition your children,” Chloe pleaded.

 Read too1 Emmanuel Macron warns of total Russian gas cut